imgag/megSAP/README.md

 ## ChangeLog
+* 17.12.2020: Switched to [bwa-mem2](https://github.com/bwa-mem2/bwa-mem2) for mapping.
+WARNING: requires to build a new index for the reference genome (see [bwa-mem2 page](doc/bwa-mem2.md)).
 * 23.11.2020: Added support for monitoring tumor progression via cfDNA.
 * 20.11.2020: Added MMsplice splicing predictions.
 * 04.08.2020: Updated tools for megSAP to the newest version (freebayes, VEP, samtools,...)